AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/update-audiences.md

 ## Edit profile scripts

 Profile scripts should be updated to reference new XDM parameter names, similar to audiences.
-Aside from the change of mbox parameter names, there is no difference in the way the way profile scripts work between an at.js and a Platform Web SDK implementation.
+Aside from the change of mbox parameter names, there is no difference in the way profile scripts work between an at.js and a Platform Web SDK implementation.

-One approach to ensure compatibility is to use `OR` conditions in your profile script code.
+One approach to ensure that compatibility is to use `OR` conditions in your profile script code.

 Example profile script: